 Q. What if your client wants to send notices?

 Clients may desire to send the formal notices to re-engage with the owner and stop escheat.
 We support that choice.
-Some clients may also desire to consider sending non-required communications from time-to- time to interact with the item owner and retrigger the escheat time clock at that time.
-We support that work and the resultant retriggering, in any, that it generates.
+Some clients may also desire to consider sending non-required communications from time to time to interact with the item owner and retrigger the escheat time clock at that time.
+We support that work and the resultant retriggering, if any, that it generates.

 Q. You mentioned that you can send the notices or let us do it.
 Please explain.